 If you look at our result closely, you will find that we use all borders in all orientations except these two orientations.
 The main reason is that if we use borders in these two orientations then the borderline will also move with the text value like the following one.

 We discussed two different methods to write vertically in Excel.
-Both of the methods are equally effective to write vertically in Excel.
-If you have any questions, you can comment below and for further knowledge visit ExcelDemy.
+Both of the methods are equally effective for writing vertically in Excel.
+If you have any questions, you can comment below.